juseg/hyoga/doc/datasets/vectors.rst

 .. warning::

-   To reproject Natural Earth data in the gridded dataset projection, the dataset Coordinate Reference System is sought in a ``ds.proj4`` attribute, typically a PROJ4 string but possibly any other format understood by :meth:`geopandas.GeoDataFrame.to_crs`.
+   To reproject vector data in the gridded dataset projection, a Coordinate Reference System is required.
+It can be provided in different ways:

+   - Using ``decode_coords='all'`` when opening CF-compliant data with xarray.
+   - Setting the CRS with rioxarray using :meth:`.Dataset.rio.set_crs`.
+   - In a :attr:`Dataset.proj4` attribute, as a PROJ string or any other format understood by :meth:`geopandas.GeoDataFrame.to_crs`.

 Any other Natural Earth theme from the `Natural Earth downloads`_ page can be picked, and the usual matplotlib styling keyword arguments are available.
 For